Total Pageviews

 Outside the entrance to the Gun Inn.

 I never got to meet my great-grandfather or my great-grandmother.
 For that matter, I never met my grandfather, Cornelius Massey.
 There is somewhat of a generational disconnect in my line of the family.
-My grandfather (Cornelius), my father (Wright Ford), myself, and my son (Allen)- none of ever met our "Grandpa Masseys."
+My grandfather (Cornelius), my father (Wright Ford), myself, and my son (Allen)- none of us ever met our "Grandpa Masseys."

 Perhaps this is what of makes finding out about my ancestors so interesting.
 My great-grandparents story inspires me.
 Going back to England this summer, and to Hollingworth was an experience I will never forget.
 To sit in the pub my great-grandmother's family owned and to walk down Spring Street where my great-grandfather was raised by a single mother brought a sense of connectedness.
 It was a long trip for me via jet, train, and bus to Hollingworth- but it was a much longer trip for my great-grandparents to America.
 Today I am so appreciative my parents gave me Wright for a middle name- I am proud of my ancestors.